nktrk/docuapi/cobaltApiDocs/content/errors.md

 # Errors

-<aside class="notice">This error section helps you identify the type of error you're running into.
+<aside class="warning">This error section helps you identify the type of error you're running into.
 If you think you're experiencing a bug, or seeing incorrect data please reach out: integrations@cobalt.io</aside>

 The Cobalt API uses the following error codes: